MATTMCCA/Heliotrope/log/README.md

 # Log 005

 I got my new new new 3D prints today, MJF Nylon 12 (dyed the sexist of purples) (photo 21-23).
 These have been the best prints yet, FAB JawsTec, USA based.
 Everything looks good, the material is better than the 3201PA-F, and no warping, that's right folks!, ZERO WARP (+|- some warp after assembly).
 This is not a paid review, I'm just a weirdo who builds things.
 I also got my key-switch sockets today, still waiting on my LED's.

+# Log 006

+I populated V2 of the keyswitch PCB (I finally got my parts).
+LED's work, I'm still debugging the matrix, I have some cold joints.
+The board has not been fitted into the case yet.
+See Demo video 001 for an RGB cycle test.

+My next goal is to fab V2 of the logic board, and assemble that.
+It will probably another week or so before I get the PCB's and parts.